WINE LABELLING IS GOINGDIGITAL

 - A best-before date (only required for wines that have been de-alcoholised)

-There are also several things that aren’t allowed on the e-label.
+There are also clear limits on what cannot appear on the e-label.

 These include: